Norm-resolvent convergence for Neumann Laplacians on manifolds thinning to graphs: Problem setup and preliminaries

-We remark that the operators $\beta_0$ and $\beta_1$ above can be assumed $z-$dependent, as this change does not impact the corresponding proofs of \cite{Ryzh_spec}.
-In this case however, the corresponding operator-function $R_{\beta_0,\beta_1}(z)$ is shown to be a resolvent of a $z-$dependent operator family.
-Within the self-adjoint setup of the present paper, $R_{\beta_0,\beta_1}(z)$ will be guaranteed to represent a generalised resolvent in the sense of \cite{Naimark1940,Naimark1943,Strauss}.
+We remark that the operators $\beta_0$ and $\beta_1$ above can be assumed $z$-dependent, as this change does not impact the corresponding proofs of \cite{Ryzh_spec}.
+In this case however, the corresponding operator-function $R_{\beta_0,\beta_1}(z)$ is shown to be the resolvent of a $z$-dependent operator family.
+Within the self-adjoint setup of the present paper, $R_{\beta_0,\beta_1}(z)$ is guaranteed to represent a generalised resolvent in the sense of \cite{Naimark1940,Naimark1943,Strauss}.